Cipher-Inspector/.github/profile/README.md

 ## Developer notes

 CipherInspector is a full application and costs money to run.
-Therefore, cipher inspector is offered in free and premium tiers.
-The free tier will be a limited experience with caps on certain operations.
+Therefore, cipher inspector is offered in Basic (free) and Enigma tiers.
+The free tier will be a limited experience that will not include the "Enigma" tier functionality.
-Premium tier is focused on covering the cost of operational expenses.
+Enigma tier is focused on covering the cost of operational expenses.
 A lot of work goes into making this service as useful as possible, so any support you can provide is greatly appreciated!

 #### Data retention

-If you would like your data deleted, please [send an email](mailto:rebased.again@gmail.com?subject=CipherInspector%20Data%20Deletion%20Request") from the email you signed up with.
+While your account is still active, all data is retained.
+Upon deleting your profile, all of your data will be deleted with it.
+CipherInspector does not sell your data to third parties.
+Google and Discord integration are for OAuth only.